m2lines/m2lines.github.io/content/jobs/_index.md

 ### Columbia University

 * 1 postdoc / research scientist at Lamont Doherty Earth Observatory will be hired to develop data-driven parameterizations for ocean sub-gridscale tracer transport and air-sea interaction, focusing on upper-ocean mesoscale processes.
-[Apply at postdoc level](https://pa334.peopleadmin.com/postings/7450) (for candidates with < 2.5 years of postdoc experience).
+[Apply at postdoc level](https://pa334.peopleadmin.com/postings/7450) (for candidates with < 2.5 years of postdoc experience)
-[Apply at associate research scientist level](https://pa334.peopleadmin.com/postings/7451) (for candidates with > 2.5 years of postdoc experience).
+[Apply at associate research scientist level](https://pa334.peopleadmin.com/postings/7451) (for candidates with > 2.5 years of postdoc experience)

 * 1 postdoc, Dept. Of Earth and Environmental Engineering, will be hired to work on the atmospheric boundary layer, with a focus on stable boundary layers and the surface interaction with sea ice and its heterogeneity.
 [Apply here](https://findajob.agu.org/job/8014276/postdoc-position-in-stable-boundary-layer-and-machine-learning/?TrackID=26&utm_source=rss&utm_medium=feed&utm_campaign=general)

 ### Princeton University